 Even after you’ve weeded out the aspirational, the hypothetical and the third party statements, you still have to decide what customer feedback you should listen to, and figure out how to make sense of it.

 That’s why we’ve put together a two part guide on how to better understand customer feedback.
-In this post, I’ll focus on how to analyze and understand the types of feedback that are the most important to your business.
-(In part two, I’ll look at how to act on this feedback.)
+In this post, In this post, I’ll focus on the different types of customer feedback and how to collect them.
+(In part two, I’ll look at how to analyze and act on this feedback.)

 1. The type of customer giving the feedback matters